BalintCsala/TartTin/README.md

     2. Make sure the game is at the resolution you will be playing at
     4. Hit F3 to bring up the debug outputs
     4. Near the top right corner there should be a line saying `Display: width x height`, `width` is the screen width, `height` is the screen height, you'll need to enter them in this order
- 7. Launch the game and activate the resourcepack
+ 7. Launch the game and activate the resourcepack Be sure to have *fabulous!* graphics selected, or you will see strange artifacts in the world.

 ### Automatic installation through the Python version (only recommended if you have Python already installed)